museumcomputernetwork/mcn-2020-git-haiku/index.md

-None is travelling
+Bright red pepper-pod
-How swift it is
+the scent of flowers floating
-and gazes at the moon.
+How soon it must die.